-Did you know – the Christchurch Art Gallery was an Emergency Operations Center in the immediate aftermath of the earthquake.
+Did you know – The Christchurch Art Gallery was an Emergency Operations Center in the immediate aftermath of the earthquake.
 It housed hundreds of city workers up until the end of August 2011.

-16. Enjoy retail therapy at New Regent Street Precinct
+18. Enjoy New Regent Street Precinct

 Did you know – Regent Street is the only remaining heritage street in Christchurch.
 The street did suffer huge damage in the 2011 earthquake and was reopened to the public two years later in April 2013.

 Among the 40 stores (most of which are restaurants or cafes) there’s a jeweler, an eye-wear store, and a dancewear store, among others.
 Most of the cafes and restaurants here have outdoor seating – adding to the cool, relaxed vibe of the street.

 Twenty Seven Steps, one of the best restaurants in Christchurch, is located here.
 Ally & Sid is a great coffee shop that also serves up some delicious toasts and smoothie bowls perfect for a light lunch.
 Grizzly Baked Goods is always a great shout for fresh bread or something sweet.
 Gin Gin is a cocktail bar serving up 80 different types of gin is a great night-time spot for gin lovers or anybody who wants to listen to good music in a cozy atmosphere.